 Who’s inside?
 A conversation with subpersonalities.

-This is excellent for recognizing and sorting inner conflict.
+An excellent practice for recognizing and sorting inner conflict.

 We all have subpersonalities.
 According to a branch of psychology called Psychosynthesis, these are the aspects of us that uniquely combine to create our personality.
 For instance, we have different sides of us that are easy to identify.
 The side that likes to be loud and silly, contrasted by the side that likes to be introverted and quiet.
 We generally cycle through these phases, allowing all sides of us to find equal expression throughout our lives.